Negative Ties Highlight Hidden Extremes in Social Media Polarization: Conclusion

-While the methods we employ here can be applied to any signed social network, some aspects of the analysis may not generalize to other online platforms, particularly in the way we construct the user-domain network and the reduction of our text corpus to obtain accurate topics.
-Future research perspectives include replicating this framework on other online platforms with negative interactions, to allow for comparisons of user behavior and political leanings.
-The methods we present could also be modified to combine both CA and SHEEP into one embedding, to allow for an `interpolation' between the information we obtain from each, which could be a rich area for future investigation.
+While the methods we employ here can be applied to any signed social network, some aspects of the analysis may not generalize to other online platforms.
+One limitation is that our findings are based on a platform with a predominantly left-leaning user base, which may affect the representativeness of the results.
+Oversampling right-leaning users is not straightforward, as ideological scores come from the embeddings themselves, and oversampling users who frequently upvote right-leaning outlets would also require additional assumptions.
+We see this as an interesting direction for future work.
+More broadly, future research could replicate this framework on other online platforms with negative interactions to allow for comparisons of user behavior and political leanings.
+The methods we present could also be modified to combine both CA and SHEEP into one embedding, to allow for an ``interpolation'' between the information we obtain from each, which could be a rich area for future investigation.

 Our study advances the theoretical understanding of online polarization, offering methods to identify extreme users and their behaviors.
-Our conclusions could inform strategies for mitigating the negative effects of online echo chambers and fostering healthier, more constructive online conversations.
+Our conclusions could inform strategies for mitigating the negative effects of online social media and fostering healthier, more constructive online conversations.
 Ultimately, this work underscores the complex interplay between ideology, emotion, and interaction in digital spaces, contributing to the broader literature on polarization in online networks and methodologies for studying signed interaction data.

-\paragraph{Acknowledgments} We are grateful to R. Lambiotte, and J. Pougu\'e-Biyong for useful conversations and feedback on this work.
+\paragraph{Acknowledgments} We are grateful to R. Lambiotte, J. Pougué-Biyong, and Dorian Quelle for useful conversations and feedback on this work.

 \paragraph{Funding Statement} S.A.
 Babul was supported by EPSRC grant EP/W523781/1, and The Alan Turing Institute’s Enrichment Scheme 2023-2024.
+J. Garcia-Bernardo acknowledges support from the Dutch Research Council (NWO, grant VI.Veni.231S.148).

 \paragraph{Competing Interests} None.